scottmledbetter/Color-Me/README.md

-# Color-Me
+# 🌈 Color-Me 🌈

-Simple web app to visualize web colors via HEX or name input.

-Text input is compared across a big ol' JS object.
-If input matches one of the values, the background turns that color.

-Text also turns bold, and you get the name/value pair for that color.
+Shows you the color and HEX value of whatever color name you type in.

-H A R D M O D E : You can input HEX values as well, if you want to check if a color name exists for it.
+H A R D  M O D E: If you type in a HEX value that matches a color name, it will work as well!

-Credit to https://github.com/meodai/color-names for the color list.

-🌈